-- 1. Personnel Awareness: All personnel will be informed that civil and criminal penalties exist for harming, harassing, or killing species protected under the Endangered Species Act of 1973, as amended.
+- 1. Personnel Awareness: All personnel will be informed that civil and criminal penalties exist for harming, harassina. or killina species protected under the Endangered Species Act of 1973, as amended.
 During the breeding seasons (detailed below), nest surveys must be conducted if the project occurs within the range of any listed species and if the habitat for those species will be affected by the proposed actions.
+Qualified personnel, with the appropriate permits from the Puerto Rico Department of Natural Environmental Resources (PRDNER), must conduct nest searches before any work begins.
+If nesting activity is detected, all construction or human disturbance must be avoided within a 50-meter buffer around any nest(s) located within the project area.
+This buffer must remain in place until fledglings permanently leave the nest. - Breeding Seasons:

+Puerto Rican parrot:

+February-June

+Puerto Rican broadwinged hawk:

+December-June

-Qualified personnel, with the appropriate permits from the Puerto Rico Department of Natural and Environmental Resources (PRDNER), must conduct nest searches before any work begins.
-If nesting activity is detected, all construction or human disturbance must be avoided within a 50meter buffer around any nest(s) located within the project area.
-This buffer must remain in place until fledglings permanently leave the nest. - Breeding Seasons: - Puerto Rican parrot: February-June - Puerto Rican broad-winged hawk: December-June - 2.
-Outside Breeding Season: Nest surveys are not required outside the breeding season.
-However, if a nest is encountered, a 50-meter buffer must be maintained, and construction or human disturbance avoided until fledglings have left the nest.
-Additionally, if any of the listed species is observed within the project area (e.g., foraging or resting), disturbances to the individual(s) must be avoided, and birds must not be flushed until they leave on their own.
+- 2. Outside Breeding Season: Nest surveys are not required outside the breeding season.
+However, if a nest is encountered, a 50-meter buffer must be maintained. and construction or human disturbance avoided until fledglings have left the nest.
+Additionally, if any of the listed species is observed within the project area (e.g., foraging or disturbances resting), to the individual(s) must be avoided, and birds must not be flushed until they leave on their own. - 3.
+Recording Sightings: For any nest sightings, the applicant must record the time, date, and specific location of the sighting.